Da-Ostrich-King/betterbuild/README.md

 - [x] Do final compilation in compile function
 - [x] File tokenization
 - [ ] Implement build function with parsing and all that bullshit
+- [ ] Segfaults, prob from config value parsing failure to map into configurations std::map